MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/scontentrestriction.md

 ## Members

 **ulFuzzyLevel**

 > Option settings defining the level of preciseness that the content restriction should enforce when you verify for a match.

-    The lower 16 bits of the **ulFuzzyLevel** member apply to properties of type PT_BINARY and PT_STRING8 and must be set to one of the following values:
+   The **lower 16 bits** of the **ulFuzzyLevel** member apply to properties of type PT_BINARY and PT_STRING8 and must be set to one of the following values:

-FL_FULLSTRING

-> To match, the **lpProp** search string must be contained in the property identified by **ulPropTag**.
+   - FL_FULLSTRING: To match, the **lpProp** search string must be contained in the property identified by **ulPropTag**.

-FL_PREFIX

-> To match, the **lpProp** search string must appear at the start of the property identified by **ulPropTag**.
+   - FL_PREFIX : To match, the **lpProp** search string must appear at the start of the property identified by **ulPropTag**.
 The two strings should be compared only up to the length of the search string indicated by **lpProp**.

-FL_SUBSTRING

-> To match, the **lpProp** search string must be contained anywhere in the property identified by **ulPropTag**.
+   - FL_SUBSTRING: To match, the **lpProp** search string must be contained anywhere in the property identified by **ulPropTag**.

-    The upper 16 bits of the **ulFuzzyLevel** member apply only to properties of type PT_STRING8 and can be set to the following values in any combination:
+   The **upper 16 bits** of the **ulFuzzyLevel** member apply only to properties of type PT_STRING8 and can be set to the following values in any combination:

-FL_IGNORECASE

-> The comparison should be made without considering case.
+   - FL_IGNORECASE: The comparison should be made without considering case.

-FL_IGNORENONSPACE

-> The comparison should ignore Unicode-defined non-spacing characters such as diacritical marks.
+   - FL_IGNORENONSPACE: The comparison should ignore Unicode-defined non-spacing characters such as diacritical marks.

-FL_LOOSE

-> The comparison should give you a match whenever possible, ignoring case and non-spacing characters.
+   - FL_LOOSE: The comparison should give you a match whenever possible, ignoring case and non-spacing characters.

 **ulPropTag**

 > Property tag identifying the string property to be checked for occurrence of the search string.

 **lpProp**

 > Pointer to a property value structure that contains the string value to use as the search string.